Tiger Stadium (Louisiana): Construction and stadium capacity

 View from LSU student section toward the South End Zone, prior to the 2014 expansion.

 With an official seating capacity of 102,321, Tiger Stadium is the seventh-largest stadium in the world by capacity.
 It is the fifth-largest stadium in the NCAA and the second-largest in the Southeastern Conference, behind Kyle Field at Texas A&M University (102,733) and slightly larger than Bryant-Denny Stadium at Alabama (100,077) and Neyland Stadium at Tennessee (101,915).

 The stadium opened in 1924 and originally seated 12,000—the lower half of the current facility's grandstands on the east and west sidelines.
 In 1931, 10,000 seats were added to the existing grandstands.

-In 1936 capacity was more than doubled with 24,000 seats in the north end zone, turning the stadium into a horseshoe.
+In 1936 capacity was more than doubled by enclosing the north end zone with 24,000 seats, turning the stadium into a horseshoe.
 Money was not allocated in the state budget for the seating expansion, but money was allocated for dormitories.
 According to local legend, Governor Huey P. Long, who had always taken a personal interest in LSU, ordered that dormitories be built in the stadium, with seating above the student living quarters.
 However, in a 2015 ESPN story, Bud Johnson, at the time director of LSU's athletics museum and also a former LSU sports information director, said that the idea actually came from LSU's athletic director T. P. "Skipper" Heard, while "the governor helped in other ways."
 Until the late 1980s, the West, North and South Stadium dormitories were featured as part of student housing at LSU, and the football team even lived in them during the 1986 season while the athletic dormitory was being renovated.
 The dormitories were later converted to office space for Athletic Department staff and faculty and studios for the College of Art & Design's Fine Arts graduate students, but by 2015 were no longer used.